Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Introduction

 Conventional beam alignment methods generally design the precoding matrix based on dedicated beam training \cite{wang2009beam, xiao2016hierarchical, va2016beam,alkhateeb2014channel,gao2020estimating}.
-The typical solution involves the search for the beam pair with the strongest signal-to-noise ratio (SNR) by exhaustively sweeping all beams in the codebook \cite{wang2009beam, xiao2016hierarchical}.
-However, the subsequent high overhead makes it impractical for VCN, where the beamforming angle and the precoding matrix need to be predicted and updated frequently due to potentially frequent channel variations \cite{myCOMST}.
+The typical solution involves the exhaustive search for the beam pair with the strongest signal-to-noise ratio (SNR) in the codebook \cite{wang2009beam, xiao2016hierarchical}.
+However, the subsequent high overhead and latency make it impractical for VCN, where the beamforming angle needs to be updated frequently due to potentially frequent channel variations \cite{myCOMST}.
 To overcome this deficiency, \textit{beam tracking} \cite{va2016beam} has been proposed to reduce the search space of the optimal beam pairs by utilizing temporal correlation.
-Despite this improvement, periodic signaling interaction still brings huge latency and overhead.
+However, the periodic signaling interaction is still inevitable.
 To further reduce the pilots, \textit{proactive beamforming} has recently been proposed to avoid frequent training from the scratch.
-Existing proactive beamforming schemes generally adopt simple kinematic models and take up additional spectrum resources to conduct motion detection or state feedback \cite{shaham2019fast,liu2020radar,yuan2020bayesian,yuan2021integrated,mu2021integrated,liu2022learning}.
-The existing works on proactive beamforming mainly rely on state evolution models, such as the Kalman filter or its extended version \cite{shaham2019fast,liu2020radar}, to track the vehicle's motion parameters.
-However, these methods are subject to approximations due to the high nonlinearity of the state evolution model, which limits the prediction accuracy.
+Existing proactive beamforming schemes generally adopt simple kinematic models and take up additional spectrum resources to conduct motion detection or state feedback \cite{shaham2019fast,liu2020radar,yuan2020bayesian,yuan2021integrated,mu2021integrated, liu2022learning}.
+They mainly rely on state evolution models to track the vehicle's motion parameters, such as the {Kalman filter (KF) or extended Kalman filter (EKF)} \cite{shaham2019fast,liu2020radar}, which limits their applicability to ideal straight paths.
+To make the application scenarios more generic, Liu \textit{et al.}~\cite{liu2020tutorial} proposed a maximum likelihood estimator-based scheme using the vehicle's historical trajectory data rather than a state evolution model.
+However, the above methods are subject to approximations due to the high nonlinearity of the state evolution model, which limits the prediction accuracy.